Chapter 1 “Time flies! I’ve Been Struggling to Write the Article Only to Realize that the First Half of the Program Already Finished!”

 The second half clearly shows that the objectives can become the “criteria for evaluation” by “writing sentences with learners as the subject” same as the goals and “describing them in observable behavior (i.e., describing them with verbs)”.

-“Integration of goals and objectives” is a phrase that often appears in workshops in elementary and secondary education.
-If you look at it from the opposite side, the existence of the slogan means that “goals and objectives are not integrated” in the real world.
+“Integration of objectives and evaluation” is a phrase that often appears in workshops in elementary and secondary education.
+If you look at it from the opposite side, the existence of the slogan means that “objectives and evaluation are not integrated” in the real world.
 I think many teachers (including myself) have struggled in this regard.

 Then, why aren’t they integrated?
 I think that’s because the “objectives” are not likely to be “written in observable behavior and expressions that can become the criteria for evaluation.”